 What legal challenges does the Asia-Pacific region face in this century?

 The existence of disparate levels of development within Asia coupled with the lack of harmonization of regulatory and legal regimes complicates the process of doing business within Asia.
 The main legal challenge faced by Asia is to create a more uniform regime with greater standardization of legal norms, greater mutual recognition of judicial pronouncements and effective cross border enforcement processes throughout Asia.

 How can law help facilitate more efficient flow of Asia-Pacific trade?

 The law can be utilized as an enabling mechanism to promote the efficient flow of Asian trade.
 This could occur if the law and regulations are standardized and consistently applied throughout the Asian economy.
 This would give rise to greater certainty, fewer regulatory hurdles and effective enforcement processes, all of which would promote the efficient flow of trade.

 What goals do you hope to see advanced as a result of Legal Convergence Asia?

-The main objectives of the Conference is to advance the dialogue on convergence of business laws within Asia, generate actual efforts by Asian countries to harmonise their business laws and active participation by the Asian business and legal community in the work of the Asian Business Law Institute.
+The main objectives of the Conference are to advance the dialogue on the convergence of business laws within Asia, generate actual efforts by Asian countries to harmonise their business laws and active participation by the Asian business and legal community in the work of the Asian Business Law Institute.